If you have been following my blog, you might have noticed that:

 I don't know who is responsible for what, though I have my theories.
 What is in evidence is that this line of books seems to be taking much longer to publish than originally planned.
 This seems to have the effect of not only dragging out how long it takes of DC Adventures to be completed, as a line of products, but seems to be causing issues for the main Mutants and Masterminds line as well.

-I have a feeling, and I may be wrong, that the lack of an editorial template is at least partially related to the fact that this project has taken so much extra time that even more delays to create a better feel of uniformity would be sales suicide.
+I think, the lack of an editorial template is at least partially related to the fact that this project has taken so much extra time, so that even more delays to create a better feel of uniformity would have seriously hurt sales.

 Whatever the case, it's a problem.
-No matter how big a fan you are of DC Comics, you have to admit that taking this long to put out four books, missing the 75th Anniversary by two years, and publishing this material after the entire universe has been rebooted has to take some of the wind out of the sales of this line.
+No matter how big a fan you are of DC Comics, taking this long to put out four books, missing the 75th Anniversary by two years, and publishing this material after the entire universe has been rebooted has to take some of the wind out of the sails (and sales).

-I like the game, but I really wish that the Heroes and Villains books had been supplements to Mutants and Masterminds instead of a separate line, and that more of the M&M products would have gotten out the door at this point.
-I really wish there was more uniformity in the builds and presentation.
+I really wish that the Heroes and Villains books had been supplements to Mutants and Masterminds instead of a separate line, and that more of the M&M products would have gotten out the door at this point.
+I wish there was more uniformity in the builds and presentation.

 Like the DC Universe itself, I love so many of the elements that I can't help but buy this stuff, and give it a whirl for a campaign, but there is so much potential that wasn't realized that it's frustrating.
 Great elements, great material, not tied together as well as it could have been.